Harvesting in Ceres

 Section titled “Two-Tier Optimization”

-Incremental sync reduces portal calls, delta detection reduces embedding calls.
+Incremental sync reduces portal calls.
+Delta detection reduces optional embedding work.

 Streaming Pipeline